jhanstra/dotfiles/README.md

 ## New Mac Set-Up

+1. Git clone this repo.
+You will probably have to install Xcode tools first.
-1. Set up a file at `~/.localrc` with the following (or whatever you'd like your projects folder and dotfiles location to be)
+2. Set up a file at `~/.localrc` with the following (or whatever you'd like your projects folder and dotfiles location to be)

 ```
 export PROJECTS=~/<your coding dir>